 |September 4-11, 2020

-Detailed information about each event will be made available on the SEG website under Events. www.segweb.org/events.
+Detailed information about each event will be made available at www.segweb.org/events.

 Developing Effective Mineral Exploration Management Skills